joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: 10.1.0.188

 🚩 20.
-Remote Access Tool
-Identify the remote access tool used for lateral movement.
+Remote Access Tool: Identify the remote access tool used for lateral movement.

 `````kql
 DeviceProcessEvents